axllent/silverstripe-image-optimiser/README.md

-# Automaticly optimise all uploaded & resampled images for SilverStripe
+# Optimised images for SilverStripe

 A module to automatically optimise/compress both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.
 Images (JPG, PNG & GIF) are automatically